HOME

 Our driving habits can dramatically affect our fuel economy.

-Slow Down In Anchorage for Fuel Economy The first thing we can do is watch the 'go-pedal'.
+The first thing we can do is watch the 'go-pedal.'
 Hard acceleration just sucks the gas.
 Gently leave stop lights and plan lane changes so you don't need to floor it.
 That can save you hundreds of dollars a year.

-Go a little slower on the freeway to Elmendorf Afb.
-Once you're going more than sixty-five miles an hour your fuel economy starts to drop dramatically.
+Go a little slower on the freeway.
+Once you're going more than 65 miles an hour (105 kilometers per hour), your fuel economy starts to drop dramatically.
 Leave early so you don't need to rush to be on time.
 And cruise control is your friend – steady speed uses less gas.

 Plan errands ahead.
 Make fewer trips by combining errands.